 If you have one or more of the risk factors and sign/symptoms, your leg pain may be due to PAD.

 - Tobacco use

 - Decreased hair and nail growth

-- Cramping or “burning” pain in the muscles of the calf or thigh with walking that improves with rest
+- Muscle cramps or “burning” pain in the muscles of the calf or thigh with walking that improves with rest

 - Leg numbness or weakness

 - Cool or cold leg compared to the other side

 Several non-invasive studies can be performed for diagnosis including arterial US and CT angiography.